Doin' Time: Critical reception

-Billboard, reviewer Gil Kaufman stated that Del Rey "does [the song] justice", particular highlighting how Del Rey incorporated her own "sleepy, intimate vibe over the song's laid-back groove."
-The Fader's Meaghan Garvey gave a positive review to the song, saying that "the song of the summer is 'Doin' Time' by Sublime, as sung by Lana herself”, and opined that “[Del Rey's] version of 'Doin' Time' improves upon the original, with its slinkier arrangement and fluttering bridge.".
-Stereogum's Keely Quinlan gave an overwhelmingly positive review, praising it as a "very, very good" cover and went on to state that Del Rey's "stacked, reverb-soaked vocals fit this vibe expertly, and some additional percussion adds a gorgeous sweetness."
-Eric Torres of Pitchfork also gave praise to Del Rey's version when he described the cover as "decidedly within Del Rey's wheelhouse.” and highlighted the way in which Del Rey "[adapted] Bradley Nowell's expressive rapping into her own blasé drawl.”
+Billboard reviewer Gil Kaufman stated that Del Rey "does [the song] justice", particular highlighting how Del Rey incorporated her own "sleepy, intimate vibe over the song's laid-back groove."
+The Fader's Meaghan Garvey gave a positive review to the song, saying that "the song of the summer is 'Doin' Time' by Sublime, as sung by Lana herself", and opined that "[Del Rey's] version of 'Doin' Time' improves upon the original, with its slinkier arrangement and fluttering bridge".
+Stereogum's Keely Quinlan gave an overwhelmingly positive review, praising it as a "very, very good" cover and went on to state that Del Rey's "stacked, reverb-soaked vocals fit this vibe expertly, and some additional percussion adds a gorgeous sweetness".
+Eric Torres of Pitchfork also gave praise to Del Rey's version when he described the cover as "decidedly within Del Rey's wheelhouse" and highlighted the way in which Del Rey "[adapted] Bradley Nowell's expressive rapping into her own blasé drawl".

 Music video

-In the video, Del Rey — as an analog of the 50 Foot giant woman — appears amid locations across Los Angeles.
-At the video's beginning, Del Rey is found reclining in an empty channel of the L.A.
-River.
+In the video, Del Rey—as an analog of the 50 Foot Woman—appears amid locations across Los Angeles.
+At the video's beginning, Del Rey is found reclining in an empty channel of the Los Angeles River in a white minidress.
 She plucks a palm tree out of the ground and walks up a downtown L.A. street with it, then drops it.
 She then drinks from a water tower (which has disappointingly little water in it, reflecting the lyric that her lover cheats and then there's very little left for her) and checks her makeup in a glass window.
-She steps over a freeway and goes to Venice Beach, where she walks into the ocean and splashes in the water.
+She steps over a freeway, allowing everyone below her to see clearly up her dress, and goes to Venice Beach, where she walks into the ocean and splashes in the water.
 This is revealed to be a movie that Lizzy, the old Lana, is watching at the Drive-In.
 She sees her boyfriend making out with another girl and she doesn't look pleased.
-After messing with sand, Lana from the movie blows a sandstorm into the audience, then climbs out of the drive-in screen to shake & drop the car her boyfriend and the other girl is in, killing them, exacting revenge on behalf of Lizzy.
-She and Lizzy give each other a smile, then she climbs back into the movie.
+After messing with sand, Lana from the movie blows a sandstorm into the audience, then climbs out of the drive-in screen (also letting people around her see up her dress) to shake & drop the car her boyfriend and the other girl is in, killing them, exacting revenge on behalf of Lizzy.
+She and Lizzy give each other a smile, then she climbs back into the movie, this time allowing the music video viewers to see up her dress.